 The government’s Information and Communication Technology (ICT) Strategy, published in 2010, set out the way in which the government ICT landscape would change over the current spending review period: it included 30 points of action which it believed would lay the foundations for achieving the Strategy’s core objectives of reducing waste and project failure and stimulating economic growth, creating a common ICT infrastructure, using ICT to enable and deliver change and strengthening governance.
-The government maintained that all these changes were crucial if the UK’s ICT structure was to be cost-effective and fit for purpose in the Twenty First Century.
+The government maintained that all these changes were crucial if the UK’s government ICT structure was to be cost-effective and fit for purpose in the Twenty First Century.
 Now, twelve months after the implementation of the strategic plan, the government has published its first annual review which sets out exactly how much progress has been achieved to date, and assesses whether it is on track to meet each of its key targets.
 In this article, we’ll have a look at the first of the government’s 3 strategic targets – reducing waste and stimulating economic growth through spending controls.

 Reducing waste and project failure, and stimulating economic growth

-The principal objective of the ICT Strategy was to reduce waste and stimulate economic growth by implementing spend controls to ensure new ICT spend was more closely controlled and aligned to strategy principles, increasing the reuse and sharing of existing solutions, and applying lean and agile methodologies that reduced waste, were more responsive to changing requirements and reduced the risk of project failure.
+The principal objective of the government ICT Strategy was to reduce waste and stimulate economic growth by implementing spend controls to ensure new government ICT spend was more closely controlled and aligned to strategy principles, increasing the reuse and sharing of existing solutions, and applying lean and agile methodologies that reduced waste, were more responsive to changing requirements and reduced the risk of project failure.
 The metrics released by Cabinet Office minister, Francis Maude, are encouraging and would indicate that substantial progress has already been achieved.

 Spend controls and reusing solutions: